shoui520/shoui520.github.io/docs/routine.md

 There are many, many anime that have simple Japanese.

-Here are some suggestions, (but you can use anything you want):
+Here are some suggestions (but you can use anything you want):

 Love Live!
 (Any)
 Non non Biyori